Scotland’s water is important for our health and businesses across the country.

 As well as being used for drinking, water is used in industry (e.g. distilling whisky and fisheries), for producing energy (hydropower), and for recreational activities (such as bird-watching, angling and water sports).

-Is your beach as clean as you would expect?
+Use the SEPA bathing water application to find out if your beach as clean as you would expect?

-Use the water environment hub application to see the status of the rivers, lochs, estuaries and coasts in Scotland.
+View the water environment hub application to see the status of the rivers, lochs, estuaries and coasts in Scotland.
 Find out about water levels, invasive species or overall condition.

 Easy-to-understand graph to show the length of Scotland’s rivers at each category of pollution.
 What do you notice about the trend over the past 20 years?